 - Owner’s home

-Mold is produced due to humidity.
+Mold is produced by humidity.
 It’s common to see mold growing around the house during rainy seasons.
 Mold at this stage won’t harm the parrot unless it comes in direct contact with the mold.

-If mold isn’t removed immediately, the parrot may get fungal growth, usually on its feet and beak.
-External fungal growth is easy to see and treat.
-It can be cured with topical treatments before it begins harming the parrot too much.
+If mold isn’t removed, the parrot may get spores on its feet and beak.
+However, external mold growth is easy to see and treat topically.

 Oxygen passes through a parrot’s body until reaching a posterior air sac.
-When the parrot exhales, it doesn’t travel outwards.
-Instead, it reaches the lungs and stays there until the parrot breathes again.
+When the parrot exhales, it doesn’t travel outward.
+Instead, it reaches the air sacs and stays there until the parrot breathes again.

-Aspergillosis is an infection that develops over the course of 3 weeks to 3 months.
-It’s gradual and internal, so it’s an infection that only gets noticed once it begins to affect the parrot severely.
+Aspergillosis is an infection that develops gradually, so it only gets noticed once it begins to affect the parrot severely.
 Depending on how often the parrot breathes in spores, the disease can go one of two ways:

 - Acute aspergillosis

 - Chronic aspergillosis